Cremorne, Hamilton: History

 Cremorne is a substantial, single-storeyed, high-set timber residence erected c.
 1905 for Brisbane publican James Denis O'Connor.
 It was designed by the firm of Eaton & Bates, Sydney-trained architects who built up a substantial Queensland practice from c.
 1894–c.
 1908.

 JD O'Connor, born in Ireland c.
 1860, had emigrated to South Australia in 1878, and was in business in Adelaide before moving north to Queensland, reputedly for health reasons, in 1889.
 His brother, Denis O'Connor, was already a well-known Brisbane publican, connected from at least 1884 with a number of Brisbane hotels, including the Globe Hotel, Dunmore Arms Hotel, O'Connor's Family Hotel (at Stones Corner), Oriental House (later the Wickham) from 1890, and later with the Prince Consort Hotel in Fortitude Valley.
 JD O'Connor held the licence to the Stanley Hotel at the corner of Stanley Street and Boggo Road, Woolloongabba, 1890–96.

 In Brisbane in 1895, JD O'Connor married Catherine Julia Graham, whose father, John Graham, was one of the earliest land holders at Moreton Bay, having purchased land at South Brisbane in 1842.
 Johnny Graham was a well-known Brisbane identity and property owner, and a keen sportsman.
 For 30 years, from 1866 to 1896, he held the licences to several South Brisbane hotels.
 He established Graham's Family Hotel in Stanley Street, South Brisbane in 1888, and held the licence until 1896, when it was transferred to his son-in-law, who changed the name to O'Connor's Hotel.

 Around 1902, a garden theatre, called Cremorne Gardens was operating at O’Connor’s Hotel, loosely based on the concept of the larger and more famous “pleasure gardens” of that name in London, Melbourne, Sydney and elsewhere around Australia.
 These gardens were later developed into the Cremorne Theatre and live on in the current Cremorne Theatre, within a few hundred metres of O’Connor’s original site, as part of the Queensland Performing Arts Centre, South Bank.
 This JD O'Connor is understood to have sold O'Connor's Hotel c.
 1909, and retired from the hotel business altogether c.
 1913.

 Cremorne Hamilton is not the only notable Brisbane home named after this venue.
 Cremorne Sandgate, was built by John Neil McCallum, the manager and later owner of the Cremorne Theatre from 1911 to 1954.
-It was the childhood home of John McCallum (actor), well known actor and TV producer, including of the series Skippy the Bush Kangaroo.
+It was the childhood home of John McCallum, well known actor and TV producer, including of the series Skippy the Bush Kangaroo.